WHERE TO EAT AUTHENTIC COCIDO MADRILEÑO IN MADRID

 Lhardy

-Step back in time and enjoy the fantastic cuisine of Lhardy, a favorite in the Spanish capital since 1839.
-From the moment you walk in you’ll feel the elegance and opulence of the 19th century, as the restaurant appears now much as it did back then.
-You’ll even have your cocido madrileño served to you on a silver platter!
-At 36.50€, this restaurant is on the more expensive end but the experience is worth every penny.
+Step back in time and enjoy the 19th-century elegance and fantastic cuisine of Lhardy, a favorite since 1839.
+From the moment you walk in you’ll feel that time has stood still.
+You’ll even have your cocido madrileño served on a silver platter!

 Address: Carrera de S. Jerónimo, 8